ibm-build-lab/terraform-elasticsearch-setup/README.md

 # Elastic + Kibana + Enterprise Search deployment

-This repo contains a Terraform script that will deploy:
+This repo contains Terraform scripts that will deploy:

 - A resource group to contain all the infrastructure
 - An instance of IBM Cloud Databases for Elasticsearch Platinum